 Chris Hughes was elected to Knight Foundation’s board of trustees in 2011.
-Hughes is the Publisher and Editor-in-Chief of The New Republic.
+He is a member of the Program Committee and the Ad Hoc Sub-Committee to Investments.

-Hughes began his career in 2004, when he co-founded Facebook with his Harvard roommates, serving first as the site’s spokesperson, then as a leader of its product and user experience team.
-In 2007, he became Director of Online Organizing for Barack Obama’s presidential campaign, where his success in generating grassroots support revolutionized the use of the Web as a political tool.
+Hughes began his career in 2004, when he co-founded Facebook with his Harvard University roommates, serving first as the site’s spokesman, then as a leader of its product and user experience team.
+In 2007, he became director of online organizing for Barack Obama’s first presidential campaign, where his success in generating grassroots support revolutionized the use of the Web as a political tool.
 Hughes helped Obama raise more than $500 million online.

 Hughes graduated magna cum laude from Harvard University with a bachelor’s degree in history and literature.